Introduction to the Basic Cash Flow Statement

 The cash balance at the end of the accounting period is calculated by adding together the net cash flow and the cash balance at the start of the accounting period.
-The closing balance should always agree to the cash balance shown on the balance sheet of the business.
+The ending balance should always agree to the cash balance shown on the balance sheet of the business.

-Understanding the Basic Cash Flow Statement
+Understanding the Basic Cash Statement

 Cash flow is the key to business survival.
 A business can continue for a period of time without profits but it cannot continue if the cash runs out.

 The basic cashflow statement will demonstrate to suppliers and the banks that the business has sufficient resources to meet its cash requirements.
 Any number of people could be using your basic cashflow statement to make decisions about your business.
 It is important that you have an understanding of what information the cash flow is providing and what that information is telling you.

 About the Author

 Chartered accountant Michael Brown is the founder and CEO of Double Entry Bookkeeping.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.